xmonad/xmonad-testing/README.md

      your source code.

-     There are example scripts in the `build-scripts` directory of this repository.
+     There are example scripts in the `build-scripts` directory of this repository that show how to use either stack and cabal to build your source code.

-Now, when you run `xmonad --recompile`, XMonad will use your build script instead of using GHC directly.
+Now, when you run `xmonad --recompile` XMonad will use your build script instead of using GHC directly.

 NOTE: Keep in mind that if you are using a `build` script XMonad might